-Pregnant workers should avoid exposure exceeding $\sim 55$ millirem during any one month, and large doses between the 8th and 15th weeks of pregnancy, since this is when the fetus is more sensitive to radiationinduced effects.
+Pregnant workers should avoid exposure exceeding ~ 55 millirem during any one month, and large doses between the 8th and 15th weeks of pregnancy, since this is when the fetus is more sensitive to radiation-induced effects.

 Adhering to ALARA, and your state's rules and regulations regarding radiation exposure, helps keep your staff healthy and safe.
-For more details, download the complete article this story was excerpted from at www.ncsu .edu/ehs/radiation/forms/alara.pdf.